opensourcestories/storytelling/add-a-story.md

 ## 5. Submit it to the repo

 Once you're happy with it, make sure to set the `draft` to false, and push the changes to your fork.
-From there, submit [a pull request to the main repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)!
+From there, submit [a pull request to the base repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)!